 We’re looking forward to seeing you at Designmuseum Danmark.
-Here are the answers to a few practical questions before your visit.
+Here are a few answers to practical questions before your visit.

 Things you need a ticket for

 Your ticket gives you access to all of the museum’s exhibits and collections.
 But you can visit Designmuseum Danmark’s shop, café, library, and the museum garden Grønnegården without buying a ticket.

 Access to the museum’s exhibits and collections close 30 minutes before the museum’s closing time.